Oregon woman survives week on remote beach after plunge off California cliff

 Breaking News Emails

-An Oregon woman who accidentally drove her SUV off a 200-foot California cliff detailed how she survived for a week while stranded on a remote beach.
+An Oregon woman who accidentally drove her SUV off a 250-foot California cliff detailed how she survived for a week while stranded on a remote beach.

 On July 6, Angela Hernandez, 23, was passing through Big Sur, California, when a small animal darted in front of her, causing her to swerve.
 The area where Hernandez swerved has no shoulder, California Highway Patrol Public Information Officer Jessica Madueno said, causing her vehicle to plunge off the side of the cliff.